zvtoth/zvtoth.github.io/3_advising.md

 color: '#439feb'
 ---

 I am always happy to hear from students interested in any area of medieval philosophy, philosophy of religion, or some metaphysical issues.
+If you are a prospective student who would be interested in working with me at King's, please get in touch.

-Currently, my MPhil and PhD students work on William James's 'will to believe' argument; on Antonius Andreae's natural philosophy; and on Aquinas's take on the devil.
-I am also co-supervising a PhD dissertation in Theology on Duns Scotus.
+Currently, my MPhil and PhD students work on various aspects of medieval philosophy (critical editions, metaphysics, normativity), and on philosophy of religion.

 I am part of the <a href="https://www.komldsp.org.uk" target="_blank">"Knowledge Orders before Modernity"</a> project, a Leverhulme doctoral scholarship programme, which offers funding to PhD students interested in a broad range of topics in medieval studies.